wp-cli/wp-cli/README.md

 --------------------------
 For documentation, usage, and examples, check out [wp-cli.org](http://wp-cli.org/).

+Read our [wiki](https://github.com/wp-cli/wp-cli/wiki) and find out how to create your own commands with our [commands cookbook](https://github.com/wp-cli/wp-cli/wiki/Commands-Cookbook).

 I'm running into troubles, what can I do?
 -----------------------------------------
 To suggest a feature, report a bug, or general discussion, visit the [issues section](https://github.com/wp-cli/wp-cli/issues).